drunkard/ceph-readable-doc/html/_sources/ceph-volume/lvm/encryption.rst.txt

 to be activated, regardless of the state of the device (encrypted or decrypted).

-At activation time, the logical volume will get decrypted and the OSD started once the process completes correctly.
+At the time of its activation, the logical volume is decrypted.
+The OSD starts after the process completes correctly.

 Summary of the encryption workflow for creating a new OSD
 ----------------------------------------------------------